Trewaters/SifuTrewaters/practice/signIn.md

+- 12/31/2017 Sunday post.
+Time to end the year on a high note.
+Looking forward to 2018.
+The theme for this year is community building.
+Focus on Berkeley Javascript Dojo.
+Do what I can to grow the meetup and javascript development in 2018!
+Happy New Year!!
 - 12/28/2017 Thursday post.
 After last night I decided it is worth focusing on the MongoDB kata positions.
 - 12/27/2017 Working with BJD member on MongoDB.
 Boy am I rusty.
 Time to start messing around more.
 - 12/26/2017 Doing a quick post to keep up my streak.
 I realized I haven't posted today.
 I did some work on the BJD blog post.
 I also looked into different QR Codes.
 Facebook makes some sexy QR codes but they are exclusive to Facebook as far as I can tell.
 The universal QR Code right now is the ugly one with a few minor enhancements.
 I am happy the technology is getting some acceptance.
 It answers a huge use question.
 How to get complicated data to users.